mayuriuwu/Personal-Website/README.md

 Made with ❤️ by Eric Zhu.
 > Feel free to use this as an inspiration for your personal website or leave pull requests!

->Made by inspiration by https://www.dylaniskandar.com/
+>Made by inspiration from https://www.dylaniskandar.com/